rainlanguage/rain.contribute/principles/evidence/software-development.md

 most efficient way possible.

 An example is the fuzzer in Foundry for testing Solidity code.
-Faced with basically every value having ~2^256 possible values, they generates values over log rather than linear space (e.g. bits as coin flips in the binary), with some additional logic to pay special attention to known troublemakers such as `0` and `type(uint256).max`.
+Faced with basically every value having ~2^256 possible values, they generate values over log rather than linear space (e.g. bits as coin flips in the binary), with some additional logic to pay special attention to known troublemakers such as `0` and `type(uint256).max`.